-The network of walkable, green streets and comfortable public spaces, combined with valued heritage places and attractive buildings, provide a variety of memorable destinations, productive businesses, creative industries and local services.
+The network of walkable, green streets and comfortable public spaces, combined with valued heritage places and attractive buildings, which are predominantly of a midrise scale, provide a variety of memorable destinations, productive businesses, creative industries and local services.

 South Melbourne is a unique blend of the past and present - and is always looking to the future.